Nova High School: History

-Nova High School was established in 1960, and opened in September 1963, as a joint project between the Broward County Public Schools and Ford Foundation.
+Nova High School was established in 1960 and opened in September 1963 as a joint project between the Broward County Public Schools and the Ford Foundation.
 Known as the Nova Educational Experiment, the project aimed to create a community of schools spanning elementary to university level education in one location.
 Forman Field, the 545-acre site of a vacated naval aviation facility and located in the then rural areas of Broward County was chosen as the site for the project.

 The Nova schools were originally jointly funded by the Ford Foundation and local sources, and were known for their progressive curricula and use of experimental teaching methods.
 Students were required to pass an entrance exam for acceptance and a lengthy waiting list often existed for potential students.
 The school year consisted of eleven months of instruction, with a one-month summer break.

 Nova was the beta testing site for "Propaganda" and a number of other academic games.
 The earliest national academic games tournaments were held on the Nova campus during the late 1960s.

-After the Nova Educational Experiment ended in the 1970s, the Ford Foundation departed and total control of the Nova schools reverted to the Broward County Public Schools.
-Entrance requirements were relaxed, however, as of 1985, placement on a waiting list for entry into the schools was still required.
+After the Nova Educational Experiment ended in the 1970s, the Ford Foundation departed, and total control of the Nova schools reverted to the Broward County Public Schools.
+Entrance requirements were relaxed in 1985; placement on a waiting list for entry into the schools still was required.

-During the 1980s, the schools' special status had begun to chafe within the workings of the school board.
-School board movements to close or consolidate the schools resulted in heated contention between parents, students and the board, often accompanied by noisy public meetings.

-The Nova schools have consistently ranked at the very top of schools in the state.
-Nova High School was ranked as the 237th best public high school in the United States, 36th best in Florida, by Newsweek Magazine in 2007 and is listed as a Silver Medal School by the U.S. News & World Report in 2008, placing it within the top 3% of all high schools in the country.
+Nova High School was ranked as the 237th best public high school in the United States and 36th best in Florida by Newsweek in 2007, and it is listed as a Silver Medal School by the U.S. News & World Report in 2008, placing it within the top 3% of all high schools in the U.S.

-Nova High School is also well known for its extensive course offerings, including 22 Advanced Placement courses.
-Nova graduates consistently matriculate to some of the finest colleges and universities in Florida and throughout the country.

 Demographics and statistics

-As of the 2021-22 school year, the total student enrollment was 2,279.
-The ethnic makeup of the school was 31.6% White, 59% Black, 21.6% Hispanic, 5% Asian, 3.2% Multiracial, 0.9% Native American or Native Alaskan, and 0.3% Native Hawaiian or Pacific Islander.
+As of the 2021–22 school year, the total student enrollment was 2,279.
+The ethnic makeup of the school was 31.6% White, 59% Black, 21.6% Hispanic, 5% Asian, 3.2% multiracial, 0.9% Native American or Native Alaskan, and 0.3% Native Hawaiian or Pacific Islander.

-Nova High School was awarded a grade of "A" by the Florida Department of Education in 2002–2003, 2004–2013.
+Nova High School was awarded a grade of "A" by the Florida Department of Education in 2002–2003 and 2004–2013.
 On the 2007 norm-referenced Florida Comprehensive Assessment Test (FCAT), Nova students performed nationally at the 75th percentile in reading and 82nd percentile in math.
 Nova faculty have, on average, 12 years of teaching experience and 49% hold advanced degrees.
-Average class size is 25 and the student stability rate is 97%.
+Average class size is 25, and the student stability rate is 97%.